-An Enterprise Approach to White Box Networking
+An Enterprise Approach to HPC, Data Center, and Enterprise Networking

 Introduction

-Powering Effective White Box Switches
+Powering Effective Network Switches

 Typically, the hardware consists of standard 1U, 48-port Ethernet switches and can support speeds from 1G to 100G.
 They are based on a choice of ASICs, again from well-established vendors such as Broadcom, Cavium, Intel, Marvell and Mellanox, all with long histories in producing network chipsets.
 Alternatively, a proprietary switch could use a custom ASIC to implement some desired, non-standard feature.
 Service providers, for example, may choose to go the custom route, but enterprises typically would have no such specialized ASIC requirements.